Tanner Gray: 2019–2020: DGR-Crosley

 On September 25, 2018, Gray announced he would race in the NASCAR K&N Pro Series East for DGR-Crosley in 2019.
 The move came after Gray had met team owner David Gilliland in summer 2018.
 He picked up his first win at South Boston Speedway in early May.

-In December 2019, the team announced that he would continue to drive in the East Series, now the ARCA Menards Series East, part-time in 2020, as well as part-time in the big 20-race ARCA Menards Series, where he would share the full-time No. 17 car with his younger brother Taylor (who ran the Sioux Chief Showdown races) and Anthony Alfredo.
+In December 2019, the team announced that Gray would continue to drive in the East Series, now the ARCA Menards Series East, part-time in 2020, as well as part-time in the big 20-race ARCA Menards Series, where he would share the full-time No. 17 car with his younger brother Taylor (who ran the Sioux Chief Showdown races) and Anthony Alfredo.

 2021: David Gilliland Racing

 Gray returned to the ARCA Menards Series in 2021, running the season-opener at Daytona, finishing 7th.

 2024: Joe Gibbs Racing

-On December 13, 2023, it was announced that Gray will return to the ARCA Menards Series and run six races in 2024, driving the No. 18 car for Joe Gibbs Racing.
+On December 13, 2023, it was announced that Gray would return to the ARCA Menards Series and run six races in 2024, driving the No. 18 car for Joe Gibbs Racing.
 He will run at the tracks 1.5 miles and longer, since the original driver of the car, William Sawalich, is ineligible to race at those tracks due to his age.